-On a monthly basis, the Commander shall inspect the evidence storage facilities and practices to ensure adherence to appropriate policies and procedures.
+On a monthly basis, the Detective Sergeant supervisor shall inspect the evidence storage facilities and practices to ensure adherence to appropriate policies and procedures.

-- (a) May conduct unannounced spot checks at any time, as directed by the Chief of Police or authorized designee. - (b) An annual audit of evidence held by the department shall be conducted by a designee of the Chief of Police who is not routinely or directly connected with evidence control. - (c) Whenever a change is made in personnel who have access to the property bureau vault, an inventory of all evidence/property shall be made by an individual not associated with the property bureau or function to ensure that records are correct and all evidence property is accounted for.
+- (a) Unannounced inspections of evidence storage areas shall be conducted annually, as directed by the Chief of Police or authorized designee. - (b) An annual audit of evidence held by the department shall be conducted by a designee of the Chief of Police who is not routinely or directly connected with evidence control. - (c) Whenever a change is made in personnel who have access to the property bureau vault, an inventory of all evidence/property shall be made by an individual not associated with the property bureau or function to ensure that records are correct and all evidence property is accounted for.